 Anyone have experience with GoFundMe pages?
 My wife and I would like to start one to raise money for a retirement in Hawai’i.

 Our daughter, Holly, honeymooned in Maui, one of Hawai’i’s eight magical islands, several years ago.
 Not to be outdone, we visited for two weeks in early December, our first trip to America’s 50th state.
-Well, Hawai’i captured our hearts as well as our money.
+Well, Hawai’i captured our money, but also our hearts.
 The balmy weather and breathtaking flora and fauna are legendary, but there’s also an Aloha factor.
 I’ll discuss Aloha at the end.
 First, here are some trip highlights:

 With Holly’s guidance, we rented a one-bedroom condo in Kamaole (pronounced “Comma-OH-lay”) on the South Shore of Maui.
 The location was ideal: the leeward, sunny side of the isle, just north of the posh resorts of Wailua, just south of the shopping and nightlife of Kihei (“KEY-hay”), and it encompasses three golden-sand beaches (Kam I, II, and III).

 Lahaina is a bustling harbor town in West Maui, and preceded Honolulu as the first capital of Hawai’i.
 Before our trip, I read a history of Hawai’i, and learned that Lahaina once teemed with pious whalers and drunken Christian missionaries.
 (Yikes, did I confuse that?).
 Today, it teems with tourists.
 Lahaina has interesting historical sites, such as its Old Courthouse and ancient banyan tree, but many tourists flock to the shops and restaurants, including Fleetwood’s, owned by drummer/bandleader Mick Fleetwood.